 We're encouraging people across Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan to get involved, start moving more and share ways to fit activity into everyday life.

-People across the 10 boroughs of Greater Manchester can look out for the campaign in their area from September 2019 and get involved on Instagram and Facebook using the handle @ThatCountsGM.
+People across the 10 boroughs of Greater Manchester can look out for the campaign in their area from September 2019 and get involved on Instagram and Facebook using the handle @ThatCountsGM and #ThatCounts.

 That Counts! is everyone’s campaign.
-We'd love to hear from organisations that want to use the campaign assets in their own workplaces and we’re developing a partner toolkit so that you can access, adapt and download materials.
-Contact us to find out how you can join the movement at firstname.lastname@example.org.
+We'd love to hear from organisations that want to use the campaign assets in their own workplaces and we’ve developed a partner toolkit so that you can access, adapt and download materials.
+Contact us to find out how you can join the movement and access the toolkit at firstname.lastname@example.org.

 Effective marketing and communications are essential for all organisations.
 Inclusive and accessible planning and delivery can help everyone reach more people, including disabled people.
 Activity Alliance support organisations to embed key principles into their own work.